publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch29/m__us_usc_t12_s2803.md

     (b) __Itemization of loan data__

-    Any item of information relating to mortgage loans required to be maintained under subsection (a) of this section shall be further itemized in order to disclose for each such item—
+    Any item of information relating to mortgage loans required to be maintained under subsection (a) shall be further itemized in order to disclose for each such item—

         (1) the number and dollar amount of mortgage loans which are insured under title II of the National Housing Act \[[12 U.S.C.
 1707][/us/usc/t12/s1707] et seq.\] or under title V of the Housing Act of 1949 \[[42 U.S.C.
 1471][/us/usc/t42/s1471] et seq.\] or which are guaranteed under chapter 37 of title 38;